Guidelines for determining "In-State" Residency

 In determining Non-Resident Student status for the purpose of charging tuition, the burden of proof lies with the applicant for admission.
 The college may request proof that the applicant meets the stipulations noted above prior to admission.

-Students who reside in Bedford, Franklin, Marshall, Maury, Moore, Lawrence, Lincoln, Wayne, Coffee, Marion or Giles counties in Tennessee will be assessed tuition at the "in-state" rate upon submission of documentation verifying residency.
+Students who reside in Franklin, Marshall, Moore, Lawrence, Lincoln, Wayne, or Giles counties in Tennessee will be assessed tuition at the "in-state" rate upon submission of documentation verifying residency.

 II.
 OUT OF STATE STUDENT

 Any applicant for admission who does not fall into one of the categories noted above shall be charged a minimum tuition of two times the resident tuition rate charged by that institution.
-All international students are assessed at the out-of-state rate and are not eligible for in-state rates.
+All international students who hold an F-1 visa are assessed at the out-of-state rate and are not eligible for in-state rates.

 Students initially classified as ineligible for resident tuition will retain that classification for tuition purposes until they provide documentation that they have qualified for resident tuition.
 Upon approval, they will receive in-state tuition from that point forward.
 Tuition will be refunded retroactively for one semester only.